 I didn't know what to say, so I just shrugged.
 There wasn't any rational explanation that would make him feel better.

-As his eyes scanned the room, Tyler caught sight of Edward and scowled.
+Tyler caught sight of Edward and scowled.
 "I just fucking knew there was something off about that freak," he spat, staring daggers at us.

 Caius chose that moment to chime in.
 "Yes, human.
 Now would not be the time to 'run your mouth.'"
 An evil, brittle smile curved his lips.
 "Unless it's to scream," he added with a wicked chuckle worthy of a gothic movie.

 Skin blanching pale, Tyler started toward me, stopping only when he reached the end of the leash around his neck.
 "What is this?
 What's happening here?
 What's going on, Bella?"
 He was babbling.